dablockdao/polkadot-ecosystem/dot-atlas/src/content/docs/club/media/polkafrance.md

 ---
-title: 'Polkadot France'
+title: 'Polka France'
-description: PolkaFrance is a premier source for Polkadot and Kusama news, updates, projects tailored for French speakers.
+description: Polka France is a premier source for Polkadot and Kusama news, updates, projects tailored for French speakers.
 ---

 *French Community in Polkadot and Kusama*